-Examinations are conducted by Mr. E. E. Ramsey, State High School Inspector, State Department of Education, in June and September of each year.
+Examinations are conducted by Mr. Oscar H. Williams, State Supervisor of Teachers Training, State Department of Education, in June and September of each year.

 Entrance credentials of new students should be in the hands of the Registrar by September 15.
 A blank form for high school credentials is issued by the College.
 A copy should be secured from the Registrar who will gladly send it on request.
 This blank must be filled out and signed by the principal of the high school or academy or other preparatory school from which the prospective dental student graduated.
 It must then be returned to the Registrar.